 For the development of innovative products, work is undertaken in three directions: designs and emerging trends; intelligent mechatronic products and systems; and specific architecture for products with very high dynamic performance.

-The Department of Design, Industrialisation, Risk and Decision offers eight Research Master's specialities:
+The Department of Industrial Engineering offers eight Master's programme specialities:

 Knowledge integration in mechanical production, with three-course options: